oimoyu/blender_bonex_document/source/introduction.rst

 Introduction
 ------------
 BoneX is a Blender addon helps you to create bone physics animation, driven by PhysX.
+PhysX is a mature physics engine used in game field, like UE4, U3D.
+Relying on PhysX to generate stable rigid body simulations, you can create bone physics effects for character animation.
+You can modify the properties of the rigid body and set its connection stiffness, damping quality, etc. to achieve the physical effects you want.

 Why I develop this
 ------------------